top of page

 The Takeaway

+Your strategy is your roadmap.
+But your culture is the engine.
+One without the other leaves you stuck.
 So ask yourself: Do my people feel connected, valued, and inspired?
 Because if they don’t — your strategy, no matter how brilliant, is already broken.

 Culture Eats Strategy for Breakfast - But Here’s the Part No One Tells You